 【1】Marinate the chicken (at least 2 hours, or overnight if possible).

-Cut the chicken into bite-sized pieces, mix with all the marinade ingredients, and place in an airtight container.
+First, cut the chicken into bite-sized pieces, mix with all the marinade ingredients, and place in an airtight container.

 Leave it in the refrigerator to allow the flavors to soak in.